-The challenges and limits for musicians dealing with texts
+The challenges and limits for musicians dealing with texts.

 This SONUS publication is the virtual companion to Performing by the Book?
 Musical Negotiations between Text and Act, which can be ordered as a physical book or downloaded as a free open-access eBook from the website of Leuven University Press.
 The present web publication contains the introduction and three chapters with multimedia and other augmentations, further enhancing exploration of the subject matter.